LaRoy, Texas: Production

 In May 2022, it was announced that Steve Zahn, Jared Harris and John Magaro were cast in the film.

 Principal photography began in and around Albuquerque, New Mexico in late August 2022.

 Release

 The film premiered at the Tribeca Film Festival, under the name LaRoy on June 8, 2023.
 It was released by Brainstorm Media on April 12, 2024.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on eight critics, indicating "generally favorable" reviews.

 Christian Zilko of IndieWire graded the film a B+ and wrote, "Watching LaRoy is a lot like the seedy motel affairs that all of its characters seem to be having — two hours of fun, followed by a tragic feeling of emptiness and a desire for a shower."

 Accolades

 The film received three awards (Grand Prix of the Jury, Audience Award and International Critics' Award) at the Deauville American Film Festival in 2023.